 Throughout her long career, Gina has worked to translate patient experience into action—building programs, policies, and partnerships that reduce diagnostic delays, improve care coordination, and ensure individuals are supported from initial concern through diagnosis, treatment, and long-term management.

-She is especially focused on closing gaps between primary care and specialty care, elevating patient voice in clinical and policy decision-making, and designing solutions that meet people where they are.
+She is especially focused on closing gaps between primary care and specialty care, elevating patient voices in clinical and policy decision-making, and designing solutions that meet people where they are.

-A trusted advocate for patients, caregivers, and communities, Gina is recognized for uniting diverse coalitions—academic institutions, clinicians, public health leaders, policymakers, industry partners, and community organizations—to confront stigma, expand access to quality care, and normalize liver health as a public health priority.
+A trusted advocate for patients, care partners, and multiple stakeholders, Gina is recognized for uniting diverse coalitions—academic institutions, clinicians, researchers, public health leaders, policymakers, industry partners, and community organizations—to confront stigma, implicit bias, expand access to quality care, and normalize liver health as a public health priority.

-Her approach emphasizes measurable impact, accountability, and sustainability, grounded in the belief that systems work best when they are built around the people and causes they are meant to serve
+Her approach emphasizes measurable impact, accountability, and sustainability, grounded in the belief that systems work best when they are built around the people and the causes they are meant to serve.

-Gina begins 2026 by appointment to the American Association for the Study of Liver Diseases (AASLD) Patient Advocacy Group, and most recently served a 2 year term on the AASLD Practice Guidelines Committee.
+Gina received a peer nominated appointment in 2026 to the American Association for the Study of Liver Diseases (AASLD) Patient Advocacy Group, and previously served full terms on the AASLD Practice Guidelines Committee and AASLD Fundamentals of Liver Disease (FOLD) Committee.

-Gina is the co-founder of Hep Free AZ, an Arizona statewide collaborative advancing viral hepatitis elimination through coordinated implementation strategies and started United Liver in 2023, created to focus on health equity and low-barrier access to liver disease screening, diagnosis, and treatment.
+Gina is the co-founder of Hep Free AZ, an Arizona statewide collaborative advancing viral hepatitis elimination through coordinated implementation strategies and started United Liver in 2023, initially created to focus on health equity and low-barrier access to liver disease screening, diagnosis, and treatment in rural and underserved areas.
+Gina is a mentor to the inaugural Dr. Stephen A. Harrison Patient Advocacy Fellowship cohort.

 Gina also serves as a member of the Donate Life Arizona Medical Executive Committee, the National Viral Hepatitis Roundtable Diagnostics Working Group, the EASL Global Liver Action Network, and multiple national and international advisory boards supporting advocacy, research, and public health innovation.